Childhood Development Stages: Learning and Development

 This stage is from 11 years and upwards.

 Children are able to better understand logic and abstract ideas.
 They will start to reason and think about abstract ideas, and implement these ideas into their lives.
 They are also able to see multiple solutions to problems and begin to look at the world in a scientific manner.
 During this childhood development stage, adolescents display independent problem-solving skills and are able to understand abstract ideas such puns, proverbs, metaphors, analogies, philosophy, and maths.
 Children also learn to apply general information to specific situations.
 During adolescence, we undergo cognitive transition, which means that the way we think becomes more advanced, more efficient, and more complex.
-Thought is no longer limited to what is real, it is expanded to include the hypothetical.
+The thought is no longer limited to what is real, it is expanded to include the hypothetical.
 During this stage, we begin thinking about the process of thinking, known as metacognition.
-Thought becomes multidimensional; we are able to look at multiple outcomes to a specific problem, which allows us to think rationally and analyze the problem.
+Thought becomes multi-dimensional; we are able to look at multiple outcomes to a specific problem, which allows us to think rationally and analyze the problem.
 This will hopefully help us to make well-informed decisions.
+Find out more in detail about Piaget’s Theory.

 Every child will progress through each childhood development stage in order, but it’s important to remember that each child is different, so that manner or time that it takes a child to develop these skills may vary- and that’s OK!
 Progression through the 4 childhood development stages of development can occur at different rates; some faster than others.
 We all have a unique cognitive profile, some cognitive skills can be weaker than others.
 A cognitive assessment can help us to identify which of our cognitive skills are weaker.
 This enables us to tailor our cognitive training, and improve our weaker skills.
 If you are looking to strengthen your cognitive skills, why not try some a personalized cognitive brain training through awesome brain games!
 CogniFit is a scientifically validated tool for assessing cognitive processes and training.
 If you are concerned that about your cognitive abilities or the development of a child, it is important to seek professional advice.